-3 The 2007 Basin Plan Amendment also included objectives for chlorpyrifos: 0.025 \mug/L as a 1-hour average and 0.015 \mug/L as a 4-day average.
+4 The 2007 Basin Plan Amendment also included objectives for chlorpyrifos: 0.025 \mug/L as a 1-hour average and 0.015 \mug/L as a 4-day average.

-The Coalition continues to monitor chlorpyrifos and diazinon according to the Coalition's approved monitoring schedules (i.e., annual Monitoring Plan Updates) and the SVWQC 2014 Monitoring and Reporting Program (MRP) Order4.
+The Coalition continues to monitor chlorpyrifos and diazinon according to the Coalition's approved monitoring schedules (i.e., annual Monitoring Plan Updates) and the SVWQC Monitoring and Reporting Program (MRP) Order5.
 The monitoring locations are representative of agricultural discharges to the Sacramento River, Feather River, and other Delta waterways.
 This monitoring will continue to provide information on the wide range of discharges and hydrologic conditions likely to occur in the Sacramento Valley watershed and Delta.
 The Coalition's Addendum to the Management Plan presents the technical rationale for selecting the representative monitoring locations for the TMDL compliance monitoring and for the schedule for chlorpyrifos and diazinon monitoring.

 Monitoring to augment the routine ILRP Core and Assessment monitoring is conducted at existing Coalition monitoring sites in water bodies where at least one exceedance has occurred and that are directly tributary to the affected TMDL water bodies.
-Coalition efforts in these subwatersheds include, but are not limited to: (1) continued monitoring during time periods when peak pesticide application use occurs, (2) analysis of Pesticide Use Reporting (PUR) data, (3) holding subwatershed grower meetings, (4) continuing to encourage and evaluate implementation of management practices, and (5) addressing the seven compliance components described in the Basin Plan and listed below in conjunction with other entities identified as potential sources of discharges.
+Coalition efforts in these subwatersheds include, but are not limited to: (1) continued monitoring during time periods when peak pesticide application use occurs, (2) analysis of Pesticide Use Reporting (PUR) data, (3) holding subwatershed grower meetings, (4) continuing to encourage and evaluate implementation of management practices that reduce or prevent the movement of pesticides from their site of application, and (5) addressing the seven compliance components described in the Basin Plan and listed below in conjunction with other entities identified as potential sources of discharges.
 Additional activities addressing Basin Plan and MRP Order requirements for source identification, outreach, and management practice evaluation are described in the Coalition's Comprehensive Surface Water Quality Management Plan (CSQMP).

 The Coalition's monitoring frequency and locations are evaluated and updated annually for the CSQMP, subject to approval by the Executive Officer of the Regional Water Board.
 These annual updates are required by the WDR.
 The CSQMP was most recently updated and approved by the Regional Water Board in November 2016.
-Beginning with the 2018 monitoring year (October 2017 - September 2018), the Coalition was required to schedule its pesticide monitoring according to the requirements set forth in the Regional Water Board's 2016 Pesticides Evaluation Protocol (PEP).
-The PEP requires the Coalition to monitor specific registered pesticides, including chlorpyrifos and diazinon, based on (1) their rate of application in a given Coalition drainage (Ibs applied per drainage) and (2) a pesticide-specific relative risk (the ratio of the amount of chemical applied to a reference value with a specific averaging period).
+Beginning with the 2018 Monitoring Year (October 2017 - September 2018), the Coalition was required to schedule its pesticide monitoring according to the requirements set forth in the Regional Water Board's 2016 Pesticides Evaluation Protocol (PEP).
+The PEP requires the Coalition to monitor specific registered pesticides, including chlorpyrifos and diazinon, based on (1) their rate of application in a given Coalition drainage (Ib applied per drainage) and (2) a pesticide-specific relative risk (the ratio of the amount of chemical applied to a reference value with a specific averaging period).

 On May 6, 2015, the California Department of Pesticide Regulation (CDPR) filed the final documentation to add chlorpyrifos to the list of State Restricted Use Pesticides.
-This rule, which became effective on July 1, 2015, affects all products containing chlorpyrifos as an active ingredient (AI) when labeled for production of an agricultural commodity.
-The state-restricted5 status requires that all chlorpyrifos products registered for production agricultural use must adhere to additional requirements for all California restricted materials.
+This rule, which became effective on July 1, 2015, affects all products containing chlorpyrifos as an active

-4 Prior to adoption of the Waste Discharge Requirements (WDRs) General Order for Growers within the Sacramento River Watershed that are Members of a Third-Party Group (R5-2014-0030), the Coalition was subject to a Conditional Waiver of WDRs for the ILRP and subsequent amendments to the ILRP requirements (WQO-2004-0003, SWRCB 2004, R5-2005-0833, R5-2008-0005, R5-2009-0875).
+5 The WDR was initially adopted in 2014 (R5-2014-0030), but was later revised to its current version in February 2020.
+Prior to adoption of the WDR, the Coalition was subject to a Conditional Waiver of Waste Discharge Requirements for the Irrigated Lands Regulatory Program (ILRP) and subsequent amendments to the ILRP requirements (WQO-2004-0003, SWRCB 2004, R5-2005-0833, R5-2008-0005, R5-2009-0875).